buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 In this way, you'll start to develop the ability to read and understand the suttas independently.

-You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on their own.
+You may eventually find yourself not needing to rely so much on Bhikkhu Bodhi’s commentary, and understanding the suttas on your own.
 If so, congratulations!
 You're reading the suttas!
 Feel free to drop the lectures if they cease being useful.
 That means you've "graduated" <i class="far fa-laugh-beam"></i>

 ## Referring Back

-As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often (to look up references or jog your memory).
+As you deepen your study of Buddhism, you may (nay, should!) find yourself referring back to the Majjhima Nikaya often.
 This “course” can also be used in that way: as a reference to be touched as needed.
+The lecture series (and Bhante Analayo's comparative study) contains every sutta, so whichever you're interested in learning more about, you'll find above.

-Either way is an acceptable and appropriate use of this material.
-Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or simply refer to Bhante Analayo’s notes to see how a curious Pāli passage you came across compares to its parallels.
+Either (as a course or as a reference) is an appropriate use of this material.
+Feel free to jump in directly to the section of Bhikkhu Bodhi’s lectures relevant to your current interests, or refer to Bhante Analayo’s notes to see how a curious Pāli passage compares to its parallels.
 There are many uses for this material and I encourage you to make it your own!

 In case it's useful for such referencing, here's an index of the suttas by their Pāli name:

 {% include content_blurb.html category="reference" slug="mn-pali-name-index" %}
 - Many suttas in the MN are often referred to by their Pali name.
 If you have trouble finding them, here is an index from Pāli names to their traditional placement within the Majjhima Nikaya (usually noted as “MN #”, e.g. “MN 3” for the third sutta)

-And, again, I recommend keeping a [checklist](https://www.readingfaithfully.org/sutta-checklists-for-tracking-reading-suttas/){:target="_blank"} (or [diary](https://readingfaithfully.org/personal-sutta-anthology/){:target="_blank"}) of what suttas you've read, so you know where to come back to later.
+And, again, I recommend keeping a [checklist](https://www.readingfaithfully.org/sutta-checklists-for-tracking-reading-suttas/){:target="_blank"} (or [diary](https://readingfaithfully.org/personal-sutta-anthology/){:target="_blank"}) of which suttas you've read, so you know where to come back to later.

 Happy Reading!